 Now you may think this Cuban sandwich Mac and Cheese is “out there” but trust me!!
 You will fall in love!
 THIS is my favorite way outside of an omelet to use up leftover ham!

-I have a number of recipes using ham on my site, scroll down to the “search” bar on the right side of this page and search “ham” for all sorts of inspiration or visit the recipe section on the Hatfield website.
+I have a number of recipes using ham on my site, scroll down to the “search” bar on the right side of this page and search “ham” for all sorts of inspiration.

 I love how much mileage I can get from a Hatfield ham.
 One of my favorite ways to use up the leftovers is dimply by dicing up some ham and making an omelet with the ham, bacon crumbles, cheese, and onions…Yuuuum-meee!